Logo

 Elliot Richardson attended the Park School in Brookline and Milton Academy in Milton, both in Massachusetts.

-In 1942, following America's entry into World War II, Elliot Richardson became a combat medic in the US 4th Infantry Division.
+In 1942, following the US entry into World War II, Elliot Richardson enlisted as a combat medic in the US 4th Infantry Division.

 Elliot Richardson participated in the June 6,1944, Normandy Invasion as a platoon leader, where he crossed a minefield to rescue a fellow officer whose foot was blown off.